 Legally, a child does not have to start school until the start of the term following their fifth birthday.
-Children born between 1 April 2020 and 31 August 2020 are categorised as "summer born" and if parents/carers do not believe that their summer born child is ready to join Reception in September 2024 they should contact the LA and the School, for guidance before making an application.
+Children born between 1 April 2021 and 31 August 2021 are categorised as "summer born" and if parents/carers do not believe that their summer born child is ready to join Reception in September 2025, they should contact the LA and the School to discuss this with the Headteacher for guidance, before making an application.